Jeff Tweedy: A Ghost Is Born

-Subsequent Wilco albums
+Later Wilco albums

 Wilco recorded twelve tracks for a sixth studio album entitled Sky Blue Sky, which was released on May 15, 2007.
 Sky Blue Sky debuted at number four on the Billboard 200, the band's highest debut yet.
 It sold over 87,000 copies in its first week of release.

 In early May 2009, former Wilco member Jay Bennett sued Tweedy for breach of contract.
-Bennett died later that month of an apparent accidental overdose of the painkiller fentanyl.
-In June 2009 Wilco released their seventh studio album Wilco (The Album), followed by The Whole Love in 2011, Star Wars in 2015, Schmilco in 2016 and Ode to Joy in 2019.
-Wilco's latest album Cruel Country appeared in May 2022.
+Bennett died later that month of an accidental overdose of the painkiller fentanyl.
+In June 2009 Wilco released their seventh studio album Wilco (The Album), followed by The Whole Love in 2011, Star Wars in 2015, Schmilco in 2016, Ode to Joy in 2019, Cruel Country in May 2022, and Cousin in 2023.

 Other work

 Jeff Tweedy has performed several solo tours, on which he typically plays acoustic music.
 He also recorded the song "Simple Twist of Fate" for the soundtrack to I'm Not There.
 On October 24, 2006, Nonesuch Records released Sunken Treasure: Live in the Pacific Northwest, a live DVD by Tweedy.
 The disc includes performances and conversations gathered over five nights on Tweedy's February 2006 solo acoustic tour, with footage from concerts at Seattle's Moore Theater, Portland's Crystal Ballroom, Eugene's McDonald Theatre, Arcata's Humboldt State University, and The Fillmore in San Francisco.
 The DVD was directed by Christoph Green and Fugazi's Brendan Canty, the creators of the documentary series Burn to Shine.

 Tweedy has partnered with Mavis Staples on three acclaimed albums.
 In 2010 they released You Are Not Alone, in 2013, One True Vine, and in 2017 If All I Was Was Black.
 Tweedy played an array of instruments on these albums and wrote many of the songs.

 Tweedy worked with the psychedelic-influenced garage rock group White Denim on their record Corsicana Lemonade, recording some songs at Wilco's Chicago studio The Loft.
 In 2015 the album Still by Richard Thompson was released.
-The album was produced by Tweedy in The Loft Studios and features Tweedy on guitar and backing vocals.
+The album was produced by Tweedy in The Loft Studios and features Tweedy on guitar, keyboards and backing vocals.

 Tweedy has appeared as a fictional singer-songwriter on 2014 episodes of Parks and Recreation and Portlandia.